blacktear23/py-servicebus/README.md

 # Service Bus use RabbitMQ

-Provide a basic RPC and Message process framework use RabbitMQ message server.
+Provide a basic RPC and Message process framework based on RabbitMQ message server.

 Features:
 	1. Auto reconnect when network is down